-First 5 San Diego partnered with the Chula Vista Community Collaborative to sponsor the Day of the Child event.
-This family event provided resources to keep parents and caregivers well-informed of services in the community.
-The event focused on providing a safer and healthier environment for children by promoting family/community togetherness.
-There were plenty of fun activities like entertainment, face painting, performers, dance contests, puppets, a magic show, story time and games.
+First 5 San Diego partnered with the Chula Vista Community Collaborative to sponsor the "Day of the Child" event.
+This free family event provided resources to keep children safe, healthy and well-informed of services in the community.
+The event focused on providing a safer and healthier environment for young people by promoting family/community togetherness.
+There were plenty of family-friendly activities and entertainment such as face painting, cultural performances, dance contests, puppets and magic shows, story time, games and more.